alena-kono/acronym_decoder_bot/README.md

 # Acronym Decoder Bot

-Telegram Bot that helps to translate acronyms.
+Telegram Bot that helps to translate acronyms accepted in the Department of Information Technologies (DIT) of Moscow.
-As database: .xlsx database of EMIAS acronyms
+As database: .xlsx database of DIT acronyms.

 ## Motivation